X2CommunityCore/VSCode-Extension/README.md

 * `XCom-SDK-Run`: deploy a mod project to the steam installation directories and run the game in a developer mode to test your mod
 * `XCom-SDK-Publish`: create a steam workshop item for your mod, or update an existing workshop item

+# New commands

+* `XCom-SDK-MakeAll`: Executes `make -final_release -full`, usually for making a highlander.
+* `XCom-SDK-CookHighlander`: Executes `CookPackages -platform=pcconsole -final_release -quickanddirty -modcook -sha -multilanguagecook=INT+FRA+ITA+DEU+RUS+POL+KOR+ESN -singlethread`, usually after running the above command.
+This is the second part of highlander cooking.
+The cooked script packages can be found in `XComGame/Published/CookedPCConsole`.
+* `XCom-SDK-CookPackage`: Cooks a specific package that's in `XComGame/Mods/<Workspace>`.
+The cooked package can be found in `XComGame/CookedPCConsole`.

 ## Requirements

 This extension requires an installation of XCOM Game as well as the XCOM SDK Tool